 The Richland Chambers Dam and Reservoir is located in Freestone and Navarro Counties, southeast of the City of Arlington.
 The dam was completed in November 1987.
-Freese and Nichols, Inc., the District's consulting engineers, estimate that the District's existing water supply system has adequate water to meet its customers' projected water requirements until the year 2016.
-The District has developed a plan to provide an additional 212 MGD through the year 2050 at an estimated development cost of \$693,148,000.
+Freese and Nichols, Inc., the District's consulting engineers, estimate that the District's existing water supply system has adequate water to meet its customers' projected water requirements through the year 2016.
+The District has participated in the statewide regional water planning effort authorized by the 1997 passage of Senate Bill 1.
+The regional plan for the Dallas-Ft.
+Worth region includes plans for the District to develop an additional 253 MGD through the year 2050 at an estimated cost of 1.16 billion dollars.

 Under the terms of the Amendatory Contract, the City pays the District an amount equal to the City's proportionate share of the District's "Annual Requirement."
-Said Annual Requirement includes the costs of operation and maintenance of the District's raw water supply facilities, debt service on the District's bonds and any future bonds it might issue, including deposits to any special or reserve fund established in the District's bond resolutions.
-Based upon the projected water usage of the City for the 1999-00 fiscal year, the budgeted monthly purchase price to be paid by the City under the Revised Water Contract is \$909,247 which results in a rate of approximately 62.19 cents per one thousand gallons.
+Said annual requirement includes the costs of operation and maintenance of the District's raw water supply facilities, debt service on the District's bonds and any future bonds it might issue, including deposits to any special or reserve fund established in the District's bond resolutions.
+Based upon the projected water usage of the City for the 2000-01 fiscal year, the budgeted monthly purchase price to be paid by the City under the revised water contract is \$1,086,114 which results in a rate of approximately 64.18 cents per one thousand gallons.
 Such amount is subject to adjustment as provided in the Amendatory Contract.
-The City is obligated to pay the District for all water used by it, and under the Amendatory Contract, the minimum amount of water the City shall be deemed to have used shall be calculated at an amount equal to the greater of 30 MGD or the average MGD actually used by the City during the period of the immediately preceding five consecutive annual periods (52.60 MGD as of September 30, 1999).
+The City is obligated to pay the District for all water used by it, and under the Amendatory Contract, the minimum amount of water the City shall be deemed to have used shall be calculated at an amount equal to the greater of 30 MGD or the average MGD actually used by the City during the period of the immediately preceding five consecutive annual periods (56.08 MGD as of September 30, 2000).

-The Amendatory Contract provides that all payments to be made under said Contract shall constitute reasonable and necessary operating expenses of the System, and thus the City's requirements to make such payments from the revenues of the System shall have priority over any obligation to make payments from such revenues, including payment of principal and interest on the City's outstanding Water and Wastewater System revenue bonds.
+The Amendatory Contract provides that all payments to be made under said Contract shall constitute reasonable and necessary operating expenses of the System, and thus the City's requirements to make such payments from the revenues of the System shall have priority over any obligation to make payments from such revenues, including payment of principal and interest on the City's Outstanding Bonds, the Bonds and any Additional Bonds.
 In 1992, \$50,000,000 of revenue bonds were sold by the District.
 These funds were used to construct the Benbrook Connection Project consisting of approximately 35,000 feet of 90 inch diameter pipeline, approximately 20,000 feet of 108 inch diameter tunnel, a pump station at Lake Benbrook with a capacity of approximately 200 million gallons per day, an outlet structure at Lake Benbrook, and improvements to the existing balancing reservoirs.
 The project was completed in the fall of 1998.
 It now benefits all District customers by allowing the District to reduce electrical cost by using Benbrook for off peak pumping and storage.
-The construction cost was \$62,387,000, and was funded with proceeds of the Series 1992 bonds and existing and unappropriated funds on hand.
+The construction cost was \$62,387,000, and was funded with proceeds of the Series 1992 Bonds and existing and unappropriated funds on hand.